webplatform/docs/css/properties/perspective/index.md

 {{API_Name}}
 {{Summary_Section|Perspective defines how an object is viewed.
 In graphic arts, perspective is the representation on a flat surface of what the viewer's eye would see in a 3D space.
 If there were a window between the viewer and the object, you could project points on the window surface that correspond to the points that exist beyond the glass.
 (See [http://en.wikipedia.org/wiki/Perspective_(graphical) Wikipedia] for more information about graphical perspective and for related illustrations.)

 The illusion of perspective on a flat surface, such as a computer screen, is created by projecting points on the flat surface as they would appear if the flat surface were a window through which the viewer was looking at the object.
-In discussion of virtual environments, this flat surface is called a projection plan.
+In discussion of virtual environments, this flat surface is called a projection plane.

 The perspective property defines how far an element is placed from the view on the z-axis, from the screen to the viewer.
 }}